FIRST AID BASICS

 How To Prevent Scarring For Different Types of Scars

 Many of us have a story attached to a scar on our body.
-Scars are very common, resulting from wounds to the skin, and we can be left with scars due to accidents, diseases, surgery or .
+Scars are very common, resulting from wounds to the skin, and we can be left with scars due to accidents, diseases, surgery or skin conditions such as acne.

 Acne scarring alone is common, especially in young people.
 Around 80% of people aged between 11 and 30 will get acne, and one in five of those will develop scarring1.